CR96/drug-discovery/README.md

 8. Modify `run_local.sh` (or `run_parallel.sh` if using a PBS-based HPC cluster) to reference the correct configuration file for your target receptor protein.
 Execute the script.
 Be aware that screening a large number of compounds will take a long time.
 When run locally, a log file containing binding energies for each complex will be generated in `log`.
 When run on an HPC cluster, PBS will generate log files automatically.

-9. Execute `vina_screen_get_top.py #`, with `#` being the number of top results you want to list.
-This will print the filenames of the docked structures with the lowest binding energies of those generated.
-These names can be redirected to a text file if desired; for example, a text file `top_results.txt` with the top 100 results can be generated using the command `vina_screen_get_top.py 100 > top_results.txt`.
+9. Execute `vina_screen_get_info.py`.
+This will print the filename, ZINC ID, and binding energy of every docked structure in the `results` directory.
+This information can be redirected to a text file if desired; for example, a text file `results_info.txt` can be generated using the command `vina_screen_get_info.py > results_info.txt`.

     **Note:** This is a Python 2 script.
 It will not work if run using Python 3.